Introduction

 In contrast, pricing strategy in business-to-business (B2B) commerce is significantly more complex and subject to specific constraints.
 This complexity is due to the very nature of B2B transactions, which often involve personalized negotiations, long-term contracts and volume considerations.

-In this article, we will explore the subject related to price optimization in B2B:
+In this article, we explore the subject related to price optimization in B2B:

 - complex pricing strategies,